 The Club membership fee is £12 per annum, and everyone must also be a member of the 3Ls Students’ Association.

-The Club normally meets on a Thursday at 2.00pm at 40 George Street, unless otherwise stated.
+The Club normally meets on the second Thursday of the month at 2.00pm in the Conference Room GH742 at 40 George Street, unless otherwise stated.

 Committee Members 2018-19